hannobraun/stepper/drivers/drv8825/README.md

 Rust driver crate for the [DRV8825] stepper motor driver.
 Carrier boards for this chip are [available from Pololu].

-This crate is a specialized facade of the [Step/Dir] library.
+This crate is a specialized facade for the [Step/Dir] library.
 Please consider using Step/Dir directly, as it provides drivers for more stepper motor drivers, as well as an interface to abstract over them.

 See [Step/Dir] for more documentation and usage examples.

-## Status

-This driver is currently very basic in its capabilities.
-Its design is experimental, and more revisions to the API are expected.

 ## License